-Actor columns are identified at ingest time by explicitly making them shard keys.
-When an event source has multiple actor populations, they are implemented through multiple shard keys on the same dataset (table).
-An actor is one of the “mandatory” fields for every logged event, which also includes a timestamp and name of the event.
+Actor columns are specified during the data onboarding process.
+An actor is one of the mandatory fields for every logged event, along with a timestamp.
 You can associate properties with an actor that specify the following:

 - Aggregate—The most common actor properties aggregate events or flows.
 Such as, an actor property of count number of sessions for sessions with total time > 5 min.

 - Defined Value—If you have several actor properties, you may want to perform a bucketing operation.
 Such as, if "Num5MinSessions > 10" then "heavy user" otherwise "light user".

 - Function—You can perform a mathematical function and apply it as an actor property.
 For example, if you have Num5MinSessions and Num60MinSessions, you can apply a function that returns a ratio of the two for the actor property.

 This section demonstrates how to create an actor property.
 In our example, we create an actor property that determines the movies watched by each user.
 You can apply the principles from this example to create your own actor property.

 To create an actor property, do the following:

 - In the left navigation bar, click Actors.